AI-Powered Dental Robot Completes

 First Automated Procedure in History

-“We’re excited to successfully complete the world’s first fully automated robotic dental procedure,” said Chris Ciriello, Perceptive’s founder and CEO.
-“This medical breakthrough enhances precision and efficiency of dental procedures, and democratizes access to better dental care, for improved patient experience and clinical outcomes.”
+Chris Ciriello, Perceptive’s founder and CEO, stated, “This medical breakthrough enhances precision and efficiency of dental procedures and democratizes access to better dental care, improving patient experience and clinical outcomes.”

 Discover more from Postbox Live